 Because The "Big Kid" Bed Transition Was A Breeze

 transitioned my daughter from a crib to a day bed a few weeks ago, I had a "back to square one" moment.
 I'd put her in the bed, explained to her the change, and assured her she was safe and I was close by.
 Still, she screamed.
 But, and this is an important but, she stopped after 15 minutes.
 The second night, it was a few minutes, which diminished to a cursory whimper on night number three.
 That night, she rolled onto the floor, cried a bit, and then put herself back to bed.
 That's called winning.
 Because I'm A Grown-Ass Woman

-For a long time I've struggled with my insecurities, but I'm learning to work past them.
+I've struggled with my insecurities, but I'm learning to work past them.
 Part of that process is owning my decisions.
 It's fine for parents to disagree with me, but it's not OK for them to invalidate my experience.
 I'm the mom, I know my kid, and I know what's best for us both.
 As far as cry it out is concerned, well, my happy, well-rested baby tells me I have nothing to apologize for.